Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 The Sazerac Bar

 The Sazerac Cocktail was the very first official cocktail created, and the famous art deco Sazerac Bar in the Roosevelt Hotel aims to honour this historic milestone.
 Serving up this delicious cocktail amongst others, it’s the perfect place to visit for a tipple with a tale.
+This is one of the best things to do in New Orleans for cocktail lovers!

 Next on my list of things to do in New Orleans, it’s Fort Pike.
 Originally built to defend the city of New Orleans from invasion by Sea, Fort Pike is another important section of the country’s “third system” of defence.
 Another great place for history buffs to visit in the area, it’s a military marvel that still stands strong.